PauseAI/pauseai-website/src/posts/ai-takeover.md

 An example of this is AutoGPT, which recursively lets a language model generate its next input.
 If an SI pursues an objective in the real world, we call it an Agentic SuperIntelligence (ASI).
 Since we can already turn non-agentic AI into agentic AI, we can expect that an ASI will exist shortly after an SI exists.

+Regarding timelines, it is virtually impossible to predict when ASI will exist.
+However, current AI models already

 ## Some instance of the ASI will attempt a takeover